pulumi/terraform-provider-aws/website/docs/r/dms_event_subscription.html.markdown

 * `source_type` - (Optional, Default: all events) Type of source for events.
 Valid values: `replication-instance` or `replication-task`
 * `source_ids` - (Required) Ids of sources to listen to.
 * `sns_topic_arn` - (Required) SNS topic arn to send events on.
-* `tags` - (Optional) Map of resource tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Map of resource tags to assign to the resource. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference